 These components are:

-All the while, the company is able to gain real-time insights at the arrangement level, see how revenue amounts for each element are calculated, and see an audit trail of arrangements, elements and plans if things change over time.
+Information from the previous components feed into NetSuite’s comprehensive suite of real-time reporting.
+This suite assists in managing month-end processes, like tying outstanding detailed deferred revenue to the balance sheet and determining what portion of deferred revenue should be reclassified as long-term deferred.
+All the while, organizations are able to gain real-time insights at the arrangement level, see how revenue amounts for each element are calculated, and see an audit trail of arrangements, elements, and plans if things change over time.

 From a managerial reporting perspective, there are forecast reports that adapt as actual revenues are recognized compared with planned revenue.
 All reports have the ability to drill down into detailed reports and ultimately to the transactions themselves.

-Revenue management works with NetSuite’s ARM Multi-Book feature to allow users to record the same transaction in separate books, according to separate rules.
+NetSuite’s revenue management software works with their ARM Multi-Book feature to allow users to record the same transaction in separate books, according to separate rules.
 This can be useful for companies where a subsidiary might be recording in a primary book according to US GAAP, and a secondary book according to local country standards.
-It will also be useful for companies that want to start looking at their transactions under ASC 606, while continuing to record and report in their primary books under 605.
-This Multi-Book feature increases flexibility and value.
+It’s also useful for companies that want to start looking at their transactions under ASC 606, while continuing to record and report in their primary books under 605.

-When using ARM, the key from a revenue recognition perspective is to set up three key elements: revenue rules, item or product configurations and fair value prices:
+When using NetSuite’s ARM software, best practices from a revenue recognition perspective include setting up three key elements: revenue rules, item or product configurations, and fair value prices:

 “These revenue recognition rules are very powerful and there are a lot of options.
 They are extremely flexible and we can do a lot of things with them.”

-2 – Basic item or product configuration – the item configuration in ARM is default behavior, and for every item there are multiple fields to be configured (shown above).
+The item configuration in ARM is the default behavior, and for every item there are multiple fields to be configured (shown above).
 The idea is to configure, automate and manage by exception; the rules can easily be changed if necessary.

 An important area where configuration has great value is pricing.
 Show is the list price, the pricing type (such as annual or perpetual licenses), the mean discount, revenue account and contract liability information, the default revenue recognition rule, when to create the Rev Rec schedule (which differs by product/service) and the item revenue category.